 Interest earned on your foreign bank account is assessable.
 See Dezfoolian and Fed Commissioner of Tax [2021] AATA 3991 (AAT, Olding SM, 29 October 2021).

 The taxpayer is an Australian resident.
-In 2011, he transfers $180,000 from his Australian bank account to an account with an Iranian bank.
+In 2011, he transferred $180,000 from his Australian bank account to an account with an Iranian bank.
 He hopes to benefit from higher interest rates on offer in Iran.

 The Iranian bank periodically credits interest to the taxpayer’s account.